Finding a Club for your Son or Daughter:

 Earliest signing date and deposits

-Nobody will be allowed to sign an agreement with a club or pay a deposit for the 2017/18 season until July 20 of 2017.
+Nobody will be allowed to sign an agreement with a club or pay a deposit for the 2018/19 season until July 15 of 2018.
 Verbal commitments are allowed, but nothing can be done in writing.
 If a clubs asks you for a verbal commitment and then asks you to be for some activities that are linked to the upcoming season, before July 15, you need to let the club know that you cannot pay that as it will be considered a deposit for the upcoming season.

 Make sure you read all details before you sign any agreement.
 It is probably wise to make sure you have copies of any agreement.
 Some clubs will also ask for a deposit with the agreements.

 If you do pay a deposit, anticipate that you will lose it if you change your mind to join a different club.
 In actuality, early agreements are non-binding per HOA and players are still free to explore other club opportunities.
 No player is bound to a club for HOA competition until they officially commit on-line after September 10th.

 HOA sanctioned tryouts are allowed from July 11 through 20 and after October 29.
 All participants need to be registered members of HOA.
 For the July period tryouts, if you are not member (because you did not play in the past season), you will need to get the summer membership at $15.
 This membership expires August 31 and is non-refundable.